 Denali State Park scenic flight by helicopter or airplane?

 We have taken scenic flights all around the world.
 We feel a scenic flight in a helicopter is 100 times better than in a small airplane.
-Helicopters seem to have a smother flight and they can maneuver into more difficult positions, meaning you have the opportunity for more unique photography shots.
+Helicopters seem to have a smoother flight and they can maneuver into more difficult positions, meaning you have the opportunity for more unique photography shots.
 If your options are an airplane or a helicopter for a scenic flight pick a helicopter.
 You will not be disappointed.

 What is the guide like?

 The guide is 100% experienced and cares about your well being.
 His goal is to guide you through this amazing experience.
-Be prepared to be educated while on this hike, the guide will do his best to inform you on everything but he can’t answer questions that are not asked so free to ask away.
+Be prepared to be educated while on this hike, the guide will do his best to inform you about everything but he can’t answer questions that are not asked so free to ask away.

-Our guide did a nice job of teaching us about the topography of the park, the vegetation, the animal patterns and also telling us some pretty awesome back country stories from his years of guiding and exploring the Alaskan bush.
+Our guide did a nice job of teaching us about the topography of the park, the vegetation, the animal patterns and also telling us some pretty awesome backcountry stories from his years of guiding and exploring the Alaskan bush.